paulinenanzala19/Perfect_Pitches/README.md

 Pauline Wafula

 ## Description
 Pitch Perfect is a web application that allows a user to create a one minute pitch depending on the category of interest.It has four categories; business,idea,pickuplines and  music.
-On clicking on the click to view button, it displays pitches posted by other people on the same category.A new user can also log in\register to create a quote under category of choice and also comment on other people pitches.A user can also see the pitches posted through their profile.
+On clicking on the click to view button, it displays pitches posted by other people on the same category.A new user can also log in\register to create a pitch under category of choice and also comment on other people pitches.A user can also see the pitches posted through their profile.

 ## User Stories